nextcloud/all-in-one/community-containers/stalwart/readme.md

 - You need to configure a reverse proxy in order to run this container since stalwart needs a dedicated (sub)domain!
 For that, you might have a look at https://github.com/nextcloud/all-in-one/tree/main/community-containers/caddy.
 - Currently, only `mail.$NC_DOMAIN` is supported as subdomain!
 So if Nextcloud is using `your-domain.com`, Stalwart will use `mail.your-domain.com`.
 - The data of Stalwart will be automatically included in AIOs backup solution!
-- After adding and starting the container, you need to run `docker logs nextcloud-aio-stalwart` to obtain the system administrator account and password.
+- After adding and starting the container, you need to run `docker inspect nextcloud-aio-stalwart  | grep STALWART_USER_PASS` to obtain the system administrator password (username: `admin`).
 With this information, you can log in to the web interface at `https://mail.your-domain.com/login`
 - See https://stalw.art/docs/install/docker/ for next steps.
 - Additionally, you might want to install and configure [snappymail](https://apps.nextcloud.com/apps/snappymail) or [mail](https://apps.nextcloud.com/apps/mail) inside Nextcloud in order to use your mail accounts for sending and retrieving mails.
 - See https://stalw.art/docs/faq for further faq and docs on the project